jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 ## Typical usage
 Battery and/or solar powered sensors and weather stations connected to home automations, to Blynk apps, to Thingspeak, MQTT, etc.

-## Soon to be added
+## Code available
-- Code template for sensor node (sending on ESP-NOW)
+- Code template/demonstrator for ESP8266 Sensor node (sending on ESP-NOW)
-- Code example for sensor using an SHT30 temp sensor
-- Code template for gateway (receiving on ESP-NOW and sending further via WiFi to the Internet, like Blynk, Thingspeak and MQTT.)
+- Code template/demonstrator for ESP8266 Gateway (receiving on ESP-NOW and providing a simple web server over WiFi),

+## Later to be added
+- Code templates for ESP32.
+(Small #defien addosn to the existing code)
 - System overview sketch
-- Battery operation sketches (for sensors)
+- Possble battery life time data & graphs

 ## Life time
 Typical life time performance of a Sensor with LOLIN D1 Mini Pro V2.0.0 and a SHT30 temp/humidity sensor:
-- 6+ months using a 1200mAh LiPo battery
+- 6+ months using a 1200mAh LiPo battery and SHT30 temp and humid sensor
-- 12 months using a 2200mAh Li-Ion battery (not yet passed 12 months, but on its way)
+- 12+ months using a 2200mAh Li-Ion battery amd SHT30
+- 12+ months using a 1200mAh LiPo battery and DS18B20 temp sensor
 - Continuous operation using a small 80x55mm 5v solar panel and a TP4056 charger with a 1200 or 2200 mAh battery.
+- "Almost" continuous operation with a 45x45 5v solar panel, TP4056 and a small 500 mAh battery.

 ## Sensor description